alainasaxon/alainasaxon/README.md

 # 💫 About Me:
 I find programming exciting becasue I enjoy the process of solving problems and building something that others can interact with.
 My coding journey began as a personal desire to learn how to build a webpage for an About Me project.
+Shortly after learning the basics I was asked to help storyboard and develop an updated landing page to manage program updates at a local college where I worked.
 This inspired me to teach myselft the base foundations of Software Development.
 As I continue learning about Software Development, I have found that my passion is Accessibility and Front-End.

 As I continue learning at the beginning of my journey to become a developer, I've accumulated hands-on experience with HTML, CSS, and JavaScript.
 Currently, I am completing free online courses, follow-along videos, and online exercises.